City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_calculator/README.md

 1. Create a new JavaScript file in `assets/js/yourCalculator/yourCalculator.js` and add the minified path to `helfi_calculator.libraries.yml`
 2. Extend the `HelfiCalculator` class and add the _form and _translations files to `assets/js/yourCalculator/`.
 See examples from other calculators
 3. Add the calculator to the `calculators` array in `helfi_calculator.settings.yml`
-4. Register the calculator in Drupal configuration.
-   4.1.
-Add calculator settings to to the configuration via `/admin/tools/calculator-settings` configuration form.
+4. Register the calculator in Drupal configuration by adding calculator settings to to the configuration via `/admin/tools/calculator-settings` configuration form.
 An example of the JSON can be found in example-calc.html or helsinki-benefit-test.html.

 ## Known Issues